 Improving app security

 Security is a critical part of building internal applications, especially when these applications access private company information.
-The following guides offer suggestions and improvements to enhance app security.
+In this article, you'll find suggestions and improvements how to enhance your app security.

 Client-side query parameters are escaped before being added to the query, ensuring protection against SQL injections.

-In some use cases, it is required to generate an SQL query on a client, which requires this setting to be disabled and the query to be sent from the client at runtime.
-In this scenario, the user can alter the query before sending it, which may damage the data source.
+In some use cases, it is required to , which requires this setting to be disabled and the query to be sent from the client at runtime.
+In this scenario, the user can alter the query before sending it which may damage the data source.

-In such a scenario, consider taking the following actions to improve security:
+In this case, consider taking the following actions to improve security:

 Create a separate data source with limited data/structure access and/or limited privileges.
-For example, if you need to access specific table data, create a database user restricted to that table and with no or limited permissions for other tables and databases.
+For example, if you need to access specific table data, create a database user restricted to that table and with no/limited permissions to other tables and databases.

-Additionally, you can move SQL-query creation Action to an Automation and call it as a webhook (an http request) from the main application.
-In this implementation, the query generation is executed on the server, preventing the end-user from altering it.
+Additionally, you can move the SQL-query creation Action to an and call it as a webhook (an Http request) from the main application.
+In this implementation, the query generation is executed on the server preventing the end user from altering it.

 By default, data source access is controlled via roles and permissions that restrict access for anonymous users.
 This method is effective for private apps but unsuitable for public apps that rely on anonymous user access.